-Arizona Stat University (Other)
+Arizona State University (Archeology)

-UCLA, Cal State Dominguez Hills (Other)
+Some grad work - Cal State Dominguez Hills (Graduate Coursework)

 I have been a Navigator for physically challenged adults at a One-Stop Center where people go to get help with job searches, resumes, learning basic computer skills which I taught and other skills needed to get jobs.